By Todd Ratermann

 the other hand can leave you cold, without access to fresh water, the ability to cook food,

 When I think of long term power outages I'm talking about being without

 electricity for 48 hours or more.
 Although this isn't something most of us

 have had to face very often, these outages actually occur more often than

 you think.
-Long term outages are usually regional and most often caused by
+Long term outages are usually regional and are most often caused by

 natural disasters such as flooding, hurricanes or tornadoes and sometimes

-severe weather like ice storms.
+severe winter weather like ice storms or blizzards.
 Another serious threat we face to our

 power grid is either a terrorist attack to major relays stations or the

 more hands off threat of computer hackers shutting down entire regions of